muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
 ### (m44)
+- Improved: The legacy calibration method has been deprecated.
+Legacy data will be loaded if it exists the first time GremlinEx runs from an older version.
+The calibration tool is removed, and calibration options are moved to individual input via a configuration button for each that brings up a dialog specific to that input.
+The new features include new visualization of live data, inversion, and deadzone settings applied at the input level without needing a curve.
+The calibration applies to the input before further processing by GremlinEx, including before any curve is applied.
+By default all axes are setup as "centered" and no calibration is applied so no changes are needed unless calibration should be applied.
+Calibration data is now saved to a separate XML datafile in the user profile folder where profiles are kept and includes the new flags/options in it.
 - Experimental: ability to disable certain inputs and manage input enabled state at profile runtime via the new control action.
 The control action can only be mapped to a momentary input and can control the enabled state on any known input.
 The idea of this feature is to (1) enable/disable inputs without having to connect/disconnect them which can cause problems or conflicts or re-ordering (2) for advanced setups where multiple inputs may be mapped to the same output and this is not desirable due to conflict in certain scenarios.
 - Improved: individual input enable button now available on any input to enable or disable it from the profile.
 By default, all inputs are enabled when a profile starts.
 The buttons can be enabled via an option.